The Scientific Meaning of Karma

 As a child, one thought of this world to be a place where magnificence and wonder thrive.
 Within all there lay the same innocence and purity of heart as the child.
 One is born fearless, humble, free and happy the qualities a woman looks for in an ideal man; fearless not because of might, humble not because you’re stupid and freedom via bliss not because you’re thought to be enlightened.

-Such is a child free of the chains of karma it seems, though like all good things on earth childhood lasts for a very short time.
+Such is a child free of the chains of karma it seems.
+But, though like all good things on earth childhood lasts for a very short time.
 A man full of deceit and relentless contempt is reborn with the same tendencies though it doesn’t appear to be so on the sublime face of a newborn infant.
-The deep karma that is stuck to one’s atman or true self slowly becomes visible as the child grows through his actions and the repercussions that he then faces.
+The deep karma that is stuck to one’s atman or true self.
+It slowly becomes visible as the child grows through his actions and the repercussions that he then faces.

 Karma is simply a law that regulates an individual’s existence across births and lifetimes.
 The theory of karma believes that what goes around definitely comes around.
 The Buddha described it as the ninth consciousness.
-Adi Shankaracharya, who is known to have contributed to the history of karma by coining the term in its true sense and many great thereafter who showed with their very lives the expiation of their negative karma.
+Adi Shankaracharya, who is known to have contributed to the history of karma by coining the term.
+And there are many great thereafter who showed with their very lives the expiation of their negative karma.

 A thorn-filled path of relentless persecutions and onslaughts is what brings one closer and closer to the perfect life-state of enlightenment.